oauth-entra-id/oauth-entra-id/packages/oauth-entra-id/README.md

   - `accessToken` - Access token object containing the token value, suggested name, and options.
   - `refreshToken` (optional) - Refresh token object containing the token value, suggested name, and options.
   - `frontendUrl` - The frontend URL to redirect the user after authentication.
+  - `ticketId` - Ticket ID useful for bearer flow, store the tokens in a cache or database with a key based on this ticket ID.
+Later you can use this ticket ID to retrieve the tokens.
   - `msalResponse` - The MSAL response object for extra information if needed.

 ```typescript